Colored noise driven unitarity violation causing dynamical quantum state reduction: Introduction

 The origin of SUV in spontaneous symmetry breaking yields two distinguishing features as compared to other objective collapse models.
 Firstly, the preferred basis of quantum measurement in models of SUV is determined by the broken symmetries of the measurement device.
 Only systems that break a spatial or internal symmetry such as translations or (spin or phase) rotations possess the type of low-energy spectrum that makes them susceptible to arbitrarily small unitarity-breaking perturbations~\cite{Wezel_2008}.
-Only these systems can undergo spontaneous unitarity violations, and they will always be reduced to the symmetry-broken or ordered states that we customarily identify with classical objects.
+Only these systems can undergo spontaneous unitarity violations, and they will always be reduced to the symmetry-broken or ordered states that we customarily identify with thermodynamically stable classical objects~\cite{Wezel_SSBlecturenotes}.
 Moreover, because the end-states of quantum state reduction are symmetry-broken, ordered states, they are stable under environmental decoherence and are thus also `pointer states' in the general sense~\cite{Zurek_1981}.
-That this must be the case can be seen for example from the fact that symmetry-breaking states emerge from phase transitions as ergodicity-breaking but thermodynamically stable configurations~\cite{Wezel_SSBlecturenotes}.